 As the concept originator, Montréal has played a pivotal role as a model.
 It is partly to develop this network and see its concept continue to evolve that Montréal has launched a new edition of the contest in 2015, along the same lines as the original, highly successful principles.
 So in May 2015 the city’s Bureau du design and its commercial development team gathered international delegates from the cities holding Commerce Design licences, to discuss commercial and design issues and share their ideas about how to enrich this program.
 By assuming this leadership, Montréal is continuing to raise the bar and seek concrete local impact for its initiatives.

-15 cities have started their own Commerce Design
+Cities that have started their own Commerce Design

 Detroit, Michigan, USA